 - You can book up to 5 people in some rooms, 6 in some specialty suites.

-2 Best buys for 3 nights on the Disney Dream to the Bahamas from Port Canaveral this Spring:
+2 Best buys for 3 nights on a Disney Cruise to the Bahamas from Port Canaveral this Spring:

 Apr.
-29, 2022 from $573 per person based on double occupancy.
-Taxes, Fees and Port Expenses of approximately $94 per person not included.
+14, 2023 from $1443 per person for a balcony based on double occupancy.
+Taxes, Fees and Port Expenses of approximately $101 per person not included.

 Hoping for the Disney Wish this Halloween?